beanio/beanio/README.md

 This is a fork of the [original BeanIO library](https://github.com/kevinseim/beanio).
 It combines :

-* the legacy SVN codebase that was hosted at https://code.google.com/p/beanio/
+* the legacy SVN codebase for 2.x that was hosted at https://code.google.com/p/beanio/
 * "the future BeanIO 3.x" that was started at https://github.com/kevinseim/beanio
 * several fixes from other forks (see commit messages for more info)